fastjob-dev/fastjob/README.md

 | **Testing** | Simpler setup | More flexible isolation |
 | **Debugging** | Single point of configuration | Multiple configurations to track |

-### When to Use Each Pattern
+### Which One Should You Use?

-**Choose Global API when:**
+**Start with Global API if:**
-- ✅ Single database application
+- You have one database
-- ✅ Straightforward configuration needs
-- ✅ Getting started or prototyping
-- ✅ Following typical web framework patterns (FastAPI, Django, Flask)
+- You're building a typical web app
-- ✅ Want the simplest possible setup
+- You want the easiest setup
-- ✅ Memory usage is a concern
+- You're just getting started

-**Choose Instance-Based API when:**
+**Go with Instance-Based API if:**
-- ✅ Microservices architecture with separate databases per service
+- You're doing microservices (different databases per service)
-- ✅ Need complete job isolation between different parts of your app
+- You need complete isolation between parts of your app
-- ✅ Different services require different configurations (retries, TTL, etc.)
-- ✅ Multi-tenant applications with separate databases
-- ✅ Building libraries or frameworks that use FastJob internally
-- ✅ Complex testing scenarios requiring isolated job registries
+- You're building multi-tenant apps
+- You're embedding FastJob in a library

-### Can They Coexist?
+### Can I Mix Both?

-Yes!
-You can use both patterns in the same application:
+Yeah, absolutely:

 ```python
 import fastjob